Carer’s Assessments are changing

 From 1 April 2015, the Care Act meant that more carers may be eligible for support from their local authority to help them in their caring role.
 A carer does not have to be caring for someone who is eligible for support from adult social care and can request an assessment in their own right.

-You can find out about those rights including Carers Assessments on the NHS Choices website http://www.nhs.uk/Conditions/social-care-and-support-guide/Pages/carers-assessment.aspx
+You can find out about your rights including Carers Assessments on the NHS Choices website or by reading Carers UK’s brochure ‘Assessments and the Care Act’.

-1. Your needs are the result of you providing necessary care to another adult.
+- Your needs are the result of you providing necessary care to another adult.

-2. The effect of your caring role is that your physical or mental health is at risk of getting worse, or you are unable to achieve one of a list of outcomes.
+- The effect of your caring role is that your physical or mental health is at risk of getting worse, or you are unable to achieve one of a list of outcomes.

-3. As a result, there is, or likely to be, a significant impact on your wellbeing
+- As a result, there is, or likely to be, a significant impact on your wellbeing

 A Carers Assessment can lead to the provision of information and advice, access to services, services for the person you care for and/or a Carers Direct Payment.

 For more information about Carers Assessments where either the carer or the cared for are in receipt of a Council care package, contact the Social Services Access Team on 020 7527 2299 or email them via email@example.com.

 Please get in touch with us for more information or to book an appointment.